 In the vast majority of cases, you’ll know if your dog has worked something out, or you’re going to be alongside them guiding them and preventing your dog from going too far but disengaging your dog from the “problem” and removing them from the situation.

 I raise this because picking the right tool for the job is important, but letting a militant person dictate that you change from your desired muzzle to a different muzzle because “That muzzle isn’t biteproof, rah!” is something that I hate.
-You make the decision that is right for you & don’t allow excessive exposure to potential problems.
+You make the decision that is right for you & don’t allow excessive exposure to potential problems, as a determined dog will resolve any problem.

 How To Train Your Dog To Wear A Muzzle